haneenn24/Sy-FAR-Symmetry-based-Fair-Adversarial-Robustness/README.md

-Here’s an updated, repo-accurate `README.md` you can drop in as-is.

----

 # Sy-FAR: Symmetry-based Fair Adversarial Robustness

 This repository provides the official implementation of **Sy-FAR**, a training and evaluation toolkit for **fair** and **robust** image classification.
 Sy-FAR couples: